itsee-birmingham/django_wce_api/README.md

 -   last_modified_by
 -   version_number

+it also adds the function `get_serialization_fields()`  a function that returns all the fields in the model.
+This function is used to determine the fields that will be included in  the serialization by default (unless specific fields are given in the request).

 All models in apps which intend to use the API model for creating and saving models **must** be based on this abstract model rather than the one provided by Django, unless the model itself includes all of the fields specified above.